Also known as: Renal disease - diet and Kidney disease - diet

 When eating vegetables:

-Patients with advanced kidney failure usually need extra iron.
+People with advanced kidney failure also have anemia and usually need extra iron.

 - Review date: